 The second phase of the GTU involved the development and inclusion of centers of learning and affiliates.
 These organizations expanded the religious traditions represented at the GTU to include Jewish, Islamic, Buddhist, Orthodox, Hindu, Jain, New Religions, and Swedenborgian, and gave expanded attention to specific areas of study including Art, Women’s Studies, African-American Studies, Pacific Asian Studies, Applied Theology, Ethics and Social Policy, Hermeneutical Studies, and Theology and the Natural Sciences.

-The nine member schools originally maintained their own libraries.
+The GTU member schools originally maintained their own libraries.
 In 1964, the Bibliographical Center was formed to consolidate collections and centralize book ordering and cataloging.
 In 1969, the GTU Common Library was established.
 The individual collections were merged and housed in the basement of Church Divinity School of the Pacific.

 A major project of the GTU during the 1970s was the planning and construction of a new building to house the library and the GTU administrative offices.
 Louis Kahn was selected as the architect, and provided the vision for the project.
 After Kahn died unexpectedly in 1974, two local architects took over.
 The Flora Lamson Hewlett Library was completed in 1987 and is one of the major theological libraries in the country.

 In 2016 GTU consolidated the areas of study for its master and doctoral program from eight areas into four interdisciplinary departments: Sacred Texts and Their Interpretation, Historical and Cultural Studies of Religion, Theology and Ethics, and Religion and Practice.
 This arrangement more easily allows interaction between different schools, subjects, and religions, while allowing students the freedom to choose from among more than thirty specific concentrations.